 Myth #8: ELDs are Only for Large Fleets

-There’s also been a lot of concern that the ELD mandate is bound to cut out the little man — specifically, the individual owner-operator.
+There’s was a lot of concern that the ELD mandate was bound to cut out the little man — specifically, the individual owner-operator.
 In some extreme cases, rumors were spread that small trucking concerns wouldn’t need to use ELD at all.

-The fact is, every commercial trucking operation that fits the criteria described at the beginning of this article will need to be compliant under the new ELD mandate.
+The fact is, every commercial trucking operation that fits the criteria described earlier in this article will needed to be compliant under the new ELD mandate.
 But because money is saved on every single rig, even a small outfit of less than 20 trucks will still benefit.

 No matter how big an operation you’re running, the money you’ll save on paperwork, inspections, fines, penalties, and fuel from bad driving practices will more than offset any hours or miles you lose from complying with federal HOS regulations.